vbraun/run-jupyter-hub/README.md

     make

-This builds and launches the multi-user jupyterhub at http://localhost:8000.
+This builds and launches the multi-user jupyterhub (without SSL!) at http://localhost:8000.
 You'll have to log in with your system username and password because it is multi-user.
+But you can only log in as your own user since you did not (and should not) run this as root.

 Sage Kernel
 -----------